platformio/platformio-docs/frameworks/mbed_extra.rst

 By default, PlatformIO builds your project using ``develop profile`` which provides optimized firmware size with full error information and allows MCU to go to sleep mode.
-In the case when defalt build profile is not suitable for your project there two other profiles ``release`` and ``debug`` that can be enabled using special macro definitions.
+In the case when default build profile is not suitable for your project there two other profiles ``release`` and ``debug`` that can be enabled using special macro definitions.
 You can change build profile :ref:`projectconf_build_flags` of :ref:`projectconf`: